 One of the biggest health problems that most people experience during winter is vitamin D deficiency.
 Vitamin D is a pre-hormone that serves many vital functions in your body, and it is especially essential for motivation and mental health; and in its absence, many people experience strong feelings of depression, lethargy, and brain fog.

-Taking a vitamin D supplement when it’s getting colder outside is a great idea since you aren’t getting as much sun exposure, the primary source of vitamin D. Consult your physician and have them recommend a daily supplement for you to take so that your vitamin D needs are met.
+Taking a vitamin D supplement when it’s getting colder outside is a great idea since you aren’t getting as much sun exposure, the primary source of vitamin D. A dentures dentist in Charlotte also adds that vitamin D plays an important role in your dental health.
+It is essential in tooth remineralization as it helps in the effective absorption of calcium.
+Consult your physician and have them recommend a daily supplement for you to take so that your vitamin D needs are met.

 People tend to not drinking enough water during winter.
 Most people simply feel less thirst because their blood vessels constrict in order to prevent their blood from freely flowing to their limbs.
 Dehydration during the winters is especially common for this reason.